 Well, I plucked up my courage, used my writing experience in creative writing and in ten minutes, wrote an elevator pitch for lipstick — my first attempt to ever do anything unrelated to ministry work, education, and teaching.
 To cut the story short, I sealed that client.
 I was placed immediately as the creative copy and editorial director of the company (a cloud-based one), from all the way here in the Philippines.
 I worked with them for three years, creating campaigns for social media, copy for their brands — with nothing more than a preschool tutor's experience under my belt.

-Here are five full-proof tips that I can offer you ladies, when it comes to boosting your work-at-home image.
+Here are five fool-proof tips that I can offer you, ladies when it comes to boosting your work-at-home image.
 I can say these have all paid off for me!

 I only got to making business cards when I stopped doing employed online work and started to run a small business of my own.
 Business cards didn't take much of an investment after I had my brand logo.
 I simply took the brand logo, did a bit of template work using Microsoft Office, and printed my own business cards.
 This made it easier for me to spread my brand for my locally-accessible clients.
 Eventually, I was able to get the cards digitally printed in big quantities.

 Being a work-at-home woman can often mean getting addicted to working.
 I used to have a HUGE problem with this.
 Good thing, the time management resources here at TWAHW helped me with time and productivity.

 I don't always get work hours right (I still fail hugely at times), but at least I know now that I can delegate duties, manage email a bit more effectively, and say “no” to projects and clients when I know I can't take the load.